We are working on Our World in Data to provide ‘Research and data to make progress against the world’s largest problems’.

 Our mission only makes sense if it is in fact possible to make progress against the large problems the world faces.
 Very few think the world is making progress.
 A 2015 survey asked “All things considered, do you think the world is getting better or worse, or neither getting better nor worse?”.
 In Sweden 10% thought things are getting better, in the US they were only 6%, and in Germany only 4%.

 Global poverty is one of the very largest problems in the world today.
 Is it possible to make progress against this problem?
 To see where we are coming from we must go far back in time.
 30 or even 50 years are not enough.
-When you only consider what the world looked during our life time it is easy to make the mistake of thinking of the world as relatively static – the rich, healthy and educated parts of the world here and the poor, uneducated, sick regions there – and to falsely conclude that it always was like that and that it always will be like that.
+When you only consider what the world looked during our life time it is easy to think of the world as static – the richer parts of the world here and the poorer regions there – and to falsely conclude that it always was like that and that it always will be like that.

 Take a longer perspective and it becomes very clear that the world is not static at all.
 We can change the world.
-The countries that are rich today were very poor just very recently and were in fact worse off than the poor countries today.
+The countries that are rich today were very poor just a few generations ago.

 To avoid portraying the world in a static way – the North always much richer than the South – we have to start 200 years ago before the time when living conditions really changed dramatically.

 The first chart shows the estimates for the share of the world population living in extreme poverty.
 In 1820 only a tiny elite enjoyed higher standards of living, while the vast majority of people lived in conditions that we would call extreme poverty today.
 Since then the share of extremely poor people fell continuously.
-More and more world regions industrialised and thereby increased productivity which made it possible to lift more people out of poverty: In 1950 three-quarters of the world were living in extreme poverty; in 1981 it was still 42%.
+More and more world regions industrialized and thereby increased productivity which made it possible to lift more people out of poverty: In 1950 two-thirds of the world were living in extreme poverty; in 1981 it was still 42%.
 In 2015 – the last year for which we currently have data – the share of the world population in extreme poverty has fallen below 10%.

-That is a huge achievement, for me as a researcher who focusses on growth and inequality maybe the biggest achievement of all in the last two centuries.
-It is particularly remarkable if we consider that the world population has increased 7-fold over the last two centuries – switch to the ‘Absolute’ view in the visualisation below to see the number of people in and out of poverty.
-In a world without economic growth, such an increase in the population would have resulted in less and less income for everyone, it would have been enough to drive everyone into extreme poverty.
+That is a huge achievement, for me as a researcher who focuses on growth and inequality maybe the biggest achievement of all in the last two centuries.
+It is particularly remarkable if we consider that the world population has increased 7-fold over the last two centuries – switch off the ‘Relative’ toggle in this visualization to see the number of people in and out of poverty.
+In a world without economic growth, a 7-fold increase of the population would have resulted in less and less income for everyone, it would have been enough to drive everyone into extreme poverty.
 Yet, the exact opposite happened.
-In a time of unprecedented population growth our world managed to give more prosperity to more people and to continuously lift more people out of poverty.
+In a time of unprecedented population growth our world managed to give more prosperity to more people and to continuously lift more people out of the worst poverty.

 Increasing productivity was important because it made vital goods and services less scarce: more food, better clothing, and less cramped housing.
 Productivity is the ratio between the output of our work and the input that we put in our work; as productivity increased we benefitted from more output, but also from less input – weekly working hours fell very substantially.

-Economic growth was also very important because it changed the relationship between people.
+Economic growth was also important because it changed the relationship between people.
 In the long time in which the world lived in a non-growth world the only way to become better off was for someone else to get worse off.
 It was a zero-sum economy.
-Your own good luck is your neighbours bad luck.
+Your own good luck was your neighbors bad luck.
 Economic growth changed that, growth made it possible that you are better off when others become better off.
-The ingenuity of those that built the technology that increased productivity – the car, the machinery, and communication technology – made some of them very rich and at the same time it increased the productivity and the incomes of others.
+The ingenuity of those that built the technology that increased productivity – modern transportation, production machinery, and communication technology – made some of them very rich and at the same time it increased the productivity and the incomes of others.
 It is hard to overstate how different life in zero-sum and a positive-sum economy are.

 Unfortunately the media is overly obsessed with reporting single events and with things that go wrong and does not nearly pay enough attention to the slow developments that reshape our world.
-With this empirical data on the reduction of poverty we can make it more concrete what a media that would report global development would look like.
+With this empirical data on the reduction of poverty we can make it concrete what a media that would report global development would look like.
 The headline could be “The number of people in extreme poverty fell by 130,000 since yesterday” and they wouldn’t have this headline once, but every single day since 1990, since, on average, there were 130,000 people fewer in extreme poverty every day.
 If you prefer to rely on a higher poverty line the numbers are even more impressive.
 The daily headline would point out that the number of people living on more than $10 per day increased by a quarter of a million on any average day in the last decade.

 How did the education of the world population change over this period?
-The chart below shows the share of the world population that is literate over the last 2 centuries.
-In the past only a tiny elite was able to read and write.
+This chart shows the increasing share of the world population that is able to read and write.
 Today’s education – including in today’s richest countries – is again a very recent achievement.
-It was in the last two centuries that literacy became the norm for the entire population.
+It was only in the last two centuries that literacy became the norm for the entire population.

-In 1820 only every 10th person was literate; in 1930 it was every third and now we are at 85% globally.
-Put differently, if you were alive in 1800 there was a chance of 9 in 10 that you weren’t able to read – today more than 8 out of 10 people are able to read.
-And if you are young chances are much higher since many of today’s illiterate population are old.
+In 1820 only every 10th person older than 15 years was literate; in 1930 it was every third and now we are at 86% globally.
+Put differently, if you were alive in 1800 there was a chance of 9 in 10 that you weren’t able to read; today more than 8 out of 10 people are able to read.
+And among today’s young population the chances are much higher since many of today’s illiterate population are old.

-If you think science, technology, political freedom are important to solve the world’s problems and you think that it helps to read and write to do this then look at the figures in absolute numbers.
-Today there are about 4.6 billion people who can read and write; today there are 6.2 billion with the same skill.
+If you think science, technology, political freedom are important to solve the world’s large problems and you think that it helps to read and write to solve problems then consider the figures in absolute numbers.
+Today there are about 4.6 billion people who can read and write.2 In 1800 there were fewer than 100 million people with the same skill.

 One reason why we do not see progress is that we are unaware of how bad the past was.

 In pre-modern times around half of all children died (see here).
-The chart here shows that in 1800 the health conditions of our ancestors were such that around 43% of the world’s newborns died before their 5th birthday.
-The historical estimates suggest that the entire world lived in poor conditions; there was relatively little variation between different regions, in all countries of the world more than every third child died before it was 5 years old.
+The chart here shows that in 1800 the health conditions were such that around 43% of the world’s newborns died before their 5th birthday.
+The historical estimates suggest that the entire world lived in poor conditions; so that there was relatively little variation between different regions, in all countries of the world more than every third child died before it was 5 years old.

 It would be wrong to believe that modern medicine was the only reason for improved health.
-Initially rising prosperity and the changing nature of social life mattered more than medicine.
-It were improvements in housing and sanitation that improved our chances in the age old war against infectious disease.
+Initially, rising prosperity, public health interventions, and the changing nature of social life mattered more than medicine.
+It was improvements in housing and sanitation that improved our chances in the age old war against infectious disease.
 Healthier diet – made possible through higher productivity in the agricultural sector and overseas trade – made us more resilient against disease.
-Surprisingly improving nutrition and health also made us smarter and taller.
+Improving nutrition and health also made us taller.

 But surely science and medicine mattered as well.
 A more educated population achieved a series of scientific breakthroughs that made it possible to reduce mortality and disease further.
 Particularly important was the discovery of the germ theory of disease in the second half of the 19th century.
 In retrospect it is hard to understand why a new theory can possibly be so important.
 But at a time when doctors did not wash their hands when switching from post-mortem to midwifery the theory finally convinced our ancestors that hygiene and public sanitation are crucial for health.

-The germ theory of disease laid the foundation for the development of antibiotics and vaccines, and it helped the world to see why public health is so very important.
+The germ theory of disease laid the foundation for the development of antibiotics and vaccines, and it allowed humanity to finally gain some ground in the age-old battle against the microbes.
 Public health mattered hugely: Everybody benefits from everybody else being vaccinated, and everybody benefits from everybody else obeying the rules of hygiene.

-Again I want to give a time perspective to get an idea of how political freedom has changed over the last 200 years.
+Again I want to give a long-term perspective to get an idea of how political freedom has changed over these last 200 years.

-The chart shows the share of people living under different types of political regimes over the last 2 centuries.
+The chart shows the share of people living under different types of political regimes during this period.
 Throughout the 19th century more than a third of the population lived in colonial regimes and almost everyone else lived in autocratically ruled countries.
 The first expansion of political freedom from the late 19th century onward was crushed by the rise of authoritarian regimes that in many countries took their place in the time leading up to the Second World War.

 In the second half of the 20th century the world has changed significantly: Colonial empires ended, and more and more countries turned democratic: The share of the world population living in democracies increased continuously – particularly important was the breakdown of the Soviet Union which allowed more countries to democratise.
 Now more than every second person in the world lives in a democracy.